Optimization of inventory and capacity in large-scale assembly systems using extreme-value theory: Introduction

-Despite efforts to level demand, typically some demand variation remains.
-Therefore, in Section \ref{sec: model - dependent} we assume stochastic demand for systems, modelled by a Brownian motion.
-This implies that the demand over any finite time period is a normal variable, which is a standard assumption in literature.
-As a consequence, component delays become \emph{dependent}, since they face the same stochastic demands from system assembly.
-Our main technical result for dependent Brownian motions implies that, with proper scaling of holding and backorder costs, the optimal inventory for stochastic demand converges to a scaled version of the quantile function of the normal distribution, while this quantile function also appears in the limit of the optimal capacity.
-However, experiments show that convergence rates are slow.
+\paragraph{\textbf{\emph{Demand fluctuations.}}} Other than the number of produced components being stochastic, despite efforts to level demand, typically some demand variation remains.
+Thus, a natural choice is that the demand has, apart from a linear term, a white noise term as well, which is normally distributed.
+Therefore in Section~\ref{sec: model - dependent}, we assume that the cumulative stochastic demand for systems is modeled by a Brownian motion with variance $\sigma_A^2$. \citep[cf.][for a single-component manufacturing system]{bradley2002}.
+This implies that the demand over any finite time period is a normal variable, which is a standard assumption in literature \citep[e.g.][]{klosterhalfen2014,atan2016}.
+In high-tech manufacturing, normally distributed demand is a suitable assumption especially when considering longer time periods, but it is also a reasonable approximation for shorter periods.
+As a consequence of these demand variations, component delays become \emph{dependent}, since they face the same stochastic demands from system assembly.
+The question is now how this affects the maximum delay as the number of queues/components $N\rightarrow\infty$.
+Most of the work in extreme value theory has been done for independent random variables; cf.\ \cite{de2007extreme,resnick2013extreme}, and suitable results from extreme value theory are absent for our setting, rendering the analysis of extremes in the dependent case challenging.

-By combining our results for deterministic demand and stochastic demand, we form an approximation of the maximum backorder that should work well when there is dependence and the correlation coefficient is low.
-We test the quality of this approximation through numerical experiments, and it turns out that as long as demand variations are not higher than $75\%$ of component production variations, the costs under this approximation differ less than 2\% of the optimal costs.
+\paragraph{\textbf{\emph{New extreme-value limit.}}} Our answer to this challenge is somewhat surprising: in Theorem \ref{thm: second order convergence process}, we prove that the scaled maximum queue length converges to a normally distributed random variable as $N\rightarrow\infty$.
+In particular, if $Q_i(\infty, \beta)$ is the invariant queue length at node $i$,

+with $X$ standard normal.
+An intuitive explanation of this result is the following.
+Using Lindley's recursion, we can write the maximum queue length as a maximum of $N$ suprema.
+By using subadditivity arguments, we can separate the independent and dependent part, the independent part converges using standard extreme-value results, while the dependent part satisfies a central limit theorem.
+To the best of our knowledge, we are the first who prove a result of this type.
+A consequence of this convergence result is that, with proper scaling of holding and backorder costs, the optimal inventory for stochastic demand converges to a scaled version of the quantile function of the normal distribution, while this quantile function also appears in the limit of the optimal capacity.